hyundai-robotics/doc-safespace2.0/1-safety/2-safety-measures/4-emergency-stop/1-switches.md

-﻿# 1.2.3.1 Emergency stop switches
+# 1.2.4.1 Emergency Stop Switch

-emergency stop switches are installed at the controller and the teach pendant.
-In case of an emergency, press the emergency stop switch.
+There is one emergency stop switch installed on the controller and one on the teach pendant.
+Press the emergency stop switch in case of an emergency.